Seiyuu Digest kicks off with this issue, covering one of the most impactful units in the seiyuu industry, 2014’s monster rookies, Lagrange Point.

 Marginal #4 had suffered (the UFO era) from Lagrange Point‘s debut and Lagrange Point suffered with Unicorn Jr.‘s debut.
 MIKOTO had too much on his hands to compose and arrange and Daisuke Iwasaki wanted his new seiyuu units to impress, which led to lower quality releases for each veteran unit every time a new unit was added.

-In 2016 Unicorn Jr. were starting to make a name for themselves and Lagrange Point took a blow.
+In 2016 Unicorn Jr. were starting to make a name for themselves and Lagrange Point took a blow as a result of being almost impossible for MIKOTO to focus on 3 completely different units in the same project.

 “Prisoner” was an uninteresting release with two good tracks in Last Chance and Prisoner but everything went down the drain, all that momentum was lost when people listened to Crystal Switch and Mousou VISIONIST, this last one being the worst track in their repertoire.